Statement of Economic Interests for Candidates

 - A candidate's Form 700 must be filed no later than the final filing date of a declaration of candidacy or nomination documents.

-A copy of the Form 700 and more detailed information about the process are available here.
+A copy of the Form 700 and more detailed information about the process are available on the Form 700 page.

 The following are from the Political Reform Act.